 “I wanted it at The Plaza because I think [the Grand Ballroom is] the only really beautiful ballroom left in the United States.”

-Guests included choreographer Jerome Robbins, photographers Cecil Beaton and Richard Avedon, actresses Tallulah Bankhead and Claudette Colbert, fashion designer Halston (who also designed a dress for Candice Bergen), director Vincente Minnelli, author James Baldwin, painter Paul Cadmus, museum curators Henry Geldzahler and Monroe Wheeler, composer Virgil Thomson, New Yorker columnist Janet Flanner and her lover, publisher Natalia Danesi Murray, author Glenway Westcott, editor Leo Lerman, and Capote’s lover, novelist Jack Dunphy.
+Guests included choreographer Jerome Robbins, photographers Cecil Beaton and Richard Avedon, actresses Tallulah Bankhead and Claudette Colbert, fashion designer Halston (who also designed a dress for Candice Bergen), director Vincente Minnelli, author James Baldwin, painter Paul Cadmus, museum curators Henry Geldzahler and Monroe Wheeler, composer Virgil Thomson, New Yorker columnist Janet Flanner and her lover, publisher Natalia Danesi Murray, author Glenway Westcott, editor and writer Leo Lerman, and Capote’s lover, novelist Jack Dunphy.
 Bill Cunningham, who would later become known as a street photographer but was then a milliner, created a “Double Swan” headdress for an attendee.

 Another gay legend, Liberace, also had a special affinity with the Plaza, having played the Persian Room, early in his career in 1940 as an intermission pianist, and returning to the room seven years later with his over-sized piano and candelabra.